numbat70/inclusion2021/index.md

 ## The inclusion calendar for 2021

-Have a look at [the inclusion calendar for 2021](/images/CIPD-inclusion-calendar-2021.pdf) from the CIPD (Chartered Institute of Personnel and Development).
-This will be helpful to create events all year round.
+<p>Have a look at <a href="/images/CIPD-inclusion-calendar-2021.pdf" target="_blank">the inclusion calendar for 2021</a> from the CIPD (Chartered Institute of Personnel and Development).
+This will be helpful to create events all year round.</p>

 <hr class="big">